Jammy2211/PyAutoGalaxy/docs/overview/overview_6_interferometry.rst

 -------

-The ``interferometer`` package of the ``autogalaxy_workspace`` contains numerous example scripts for performing interferometer modeling and simulating strong lens interferometer datasets.
+The ``interferometer`` package of the ``autogalaxy_workspace`` contains numerous example scripts for performing interferometer modeling and simulating galaxy interferometer datasets.